 Watch for any damage around where the it extends through the hull, usually a nylon-based membrane.

-[ Daggerboards ] move vertically inside their case and when raised, the area under the sailboat is reduced.
+[ Sailboat Daggerboards ] move vertically inside their case and when raised, the area under the sailboat is reduced.
 The daggerboard’s position along the fore-and-aft line remains the same and has no turning effect.
 It requires only a small opening in the bottom of the hull which eliminates the drag caused by a large centerboard slot.

 Jamming is a problem if sailing into shallow water and the grounding is severe causing damage to the hull.
 If the daggerboard is too high out of the hull when gybing it fouls the boom, causing capsize.

 The primary control for changing direction is the [ sailboat rudder ] and whenever the rudder is moved off-centre by more than four degrees it acts as a brake as well as a turning control.
-Rudders work efficiently when the sailboat is moving at speed along with the dramatic braking effect so careful handling is required.
+Sailboat rudders work efficiently when the sailboat is moving at speed along with the dramatic braking effect so careful handling is required.
 Remember that the effect of the rudder is reverse when the sailboat moves backwards.

 When the centreboard is down, the sailboat rudder is operated a lot to keep the sailboat on course.
 If the helmsman finds he is making course adjustments by pulling the tiller towards himself then raising the centerboard slightly will correct the problem and conversely if he is pushing the tiller away, then lower it.